StrawChannel95/apocalyptic-wonderland.github.io/README.md

 - Open `Virus & Threat Protection`.
 - Click `Manage Settings` under `Virus & Threat Protection Settings`.
 - Scroll down and select `Add or Remove Exclusions` under `Exclusions`.
-- Select the `Old Old World` location.
+- Select the `Apocalyptic Wonderland folder`.
 - Add another exclusion for the `Wabbajack Installation` location.
 - This process will also need to be done for any third-party antivirus.